JM2K69/2PintLabs/DeployR/DeployRSetup.md

 ## Post Installation

 So once you get to this point, you'll want to make sure the services are all running, and you can pull up DeployR in the Dashboard.
+In the Dashboard, Administration -> Infrastructure services, in the service list, DeployR will show up, under actions, click the ... and chose approve.
 Then it's time to build some boot media.

 ### Boot Media